edgarmsalazar/fasttpcf/README.md

 The `gridsize` parameter sets the side length of a volume partition in the same units as `boxsize`.
 The number of jackknife samples computed is `boxsize`//`gridsize` cubed.

+There is additional `cross_power_spectrum` function to compute the power spectrum past the Nyquist frequency (see [Colombi et al (2009)](https://ui.adsabs.harvard.edu/abs/2009MNRAS.393..511C/abstract)).

 ## Requirements
 An `environment.yml` file is supplied as an example but feel free to use your own.
 ```sh